 There are a few eyebrow-raising features in the iV.
 That name refers partly to the body structure, which is essentially grown in a field.
 It's made up of fast-growing ivy and spider silk, apparently making it super-light, really strong and yet completely natural.
 The transparent canopy is made from a new solar panel material that is 99 percent lighter than glass.

 A 'bio-battery' is mounted low down in the chassis, but Nissan doesn't expect owners to ever need to plug the iV concept into the mains as it has "...near limit-less range made possible by regenerative super-capacitor technology that recoups 60% of kinetic energy spent."
 Don't expect that in the next-generation Micra.

 Could it replace a current model?

-The Mercedes-Benz Biome is one of nine designs competing for honours in the 2010 LA Design Challenge.
+The Nissan iV is one of nine designs competing for honours in the 2010 LA Design Challenge.